 Inland Batik and Coastal Batik Development

-Coastal batik, on the other hand, develops among individuals who live beyond the palace area or in coastal parts of the island of Java, such as Cirebon, Pekalongan, and Madura.
+Coastal Batik, on the other hand, develops among individuals who live beyond the palace area or in coastal parts of the island of Java, such as Cirebon, Pekalongan, and Madura.
 This coastal batik was worn by anybody during the period, not just select tribes.

 Inland Batik and Coastal Batik Prices

 In contrast, the meaning and values included in the pattern are not the most important aspects of coastal batik.
-Even though there are a lot of cultural and social differences, batik is still a great art form in the fashion industry.
+Even though there are a lot of cultural and social differences, batik is still a significant art form in the fashion industry.

-Inland Batik and coastal Batik Motifs
+Inland Batik and Coastal Batik Motifs

 Wearing Inland Batik and Coastal Batik

 Inland empire batik costume is typically worn as nymphing or jar (long batik fabric) for official ceremonies (a wedding, for example), keeping its original dimensions at around 2.5 x 1.1 meters.
 Its usage can be replicated, or it can be used to knit.
 Even though we sometimes see batik-embroidered clothes and shoes, it is mainly used for weddings and other important events.

 On the other hand, Coastal batik is used more as a modern apparel and clothing model, with many varieties, such as robes, dresses, and the most recent clothing models that incorporate batik themes.